StegVerse-Labs/continuity-vault-kit/WELCOME.md

 KnowledgeVault helps you:

-- Keep information **on your own device**
+- Keep information **under your control**
-- Preserve context, intent, and meaning — not just files
+- Preserve context and intent — not just files
-- Organize knowledge so it can be understood later (by you, or by future tools)
+- Organize knowledge so it can be understood later
-- Stay portable if platforms, apps, or systems disappear
+- Stay portable if tools, platforms, or services disappear

-It works with plain files and folders.
+Everything here uses plain files and folders.
-You can read everything without special software.
+You can read and edit them with tools you already have.

 ---

 ## What This Is Not

 - ❌ Not a product
+- ❌ Not a platform
 - ❌ Not a cloud service
-- ❌ Not a social network
 - ❌ Not surveillance
 - ❌ Not a requirement

-You can use as much or as little of this as you want.
+You decide how much or how little you use.

 ---

 ## How to Use It

-You don’t need to follow rules.

-Start anywhere:
+There is no correct way to start.

+You can:
 - Write notes
 - Store documents
-- Add memories
+- Add context
 - Track projects
-- Save context you don’t want to lose
+- Keep things you don’t want to lose

-If something feels useful, keep it.
+If something helps, keep it.
-If something doesn’t, delete it.
+If it doesn’t, ignore or remove it.

-This system is designed to adapt to *you* — not the other way around.
+This system adapts to **you**, not the other way around.

 ---

 ## About AI

-KnowledgeVault assumes AI will continue to improve.
+KnowledgeVault assumes AI tools will continue to improve.

 That’s why this system:
-- keeps data **human-readable**
+- keeps information human-readable
 - avoids lock-in
 - makes context explicit
-- allows future tools to help *without owning your data*
+- allows future tools to assist *without owning your data*

-AI may assist you — but it should never replace your agency.
+AI may help you — but it should never replace your agency.

 ---